 Scott Solkoff is a Florida Bar Board Certified Specialist in Elder Law.
 He represents clients who live at least part-time anywhere in Florida.
 The firm he founded, Solkoff Legal, P.A., is based in Delray Beach (Palm Beach County), Florida.
 Solkoff Legal, P.A. is a law firm which exclusively represents the elderly, people with disabilities and their caregivers.
-Scott and his father, Jerome Solkoff, are co-authors of the leading textbook on the subject (written for lawyers), now beyond it’s 14th print edition.
+Scott and his father, Jerome Solkoff (of blessed memory), are co-authors of the leading textbook on the subject (written for lawyers), now beyond it’s 14th print edition.
 Scott has been elected a Fellow of the prestigious American College of Trusts and Estate Counsel (ACTEC).

 Scott has served as Chair of The Florida Bar’s Elder Law Section, as President of the Academy of Florida Elder Law Attorneys, and as a Director of both the Florida State Guardianship Association and the National Academy of Elder Law Attorneys.
 Scott is rated A/V by Martindale Hubble, representing the highest standard of practice in the legal community.
 He has also been chosen to Florida Super Lawyers annually since 2005.